Frequently Asked Questions

 Our preferred payment methods include Visa, MasterCard, debit-credit, and prepaid credit cards.
 We also accept Interac e-Transfers, cheques and money orders.
 These, however, may be subject to a longer processing time.

 If you have any questions about our payment options, call us toll-free at 1-855-841-2009 ext.
 4056, or send an email.

 Does my insurance cover medical cannabis?

 We suggest contacting your insurance company about possible coverage.
 Alternatively, if your coverage includes a Health Care Spending Account (HCSA), medical cannabis can be claimed as a legitimate expense under Canada Revenue Agency guidelines.

 Can I claim the cost of medical cannabis on my taxes?

-Yes, you may claim your sales receipts from your medical cannabis on your income taxes, under Line 330 – Medical expenses for self, spouse or common-law partner, and your dependent children born in 1997 or later.
+Yes, you can claim medical cannabis on your income taxes, under Line 330 – Medical expenses for self, spouse or common-law partner, and your dependent children.